 - For ingredients, produce (including organic fruit and veg from Unifrutti) and incredible feasts, Lafayette Gourmet especially Chef Russell and the Tapeo chefs

 - S Pellegrino and Acqua Panna for fine water

 As well as Dima’s gifts everyone went home with wonderful goodie bags.
 Thanks to

 - Toffee Princess for once again supplying us with incredibly moreish Scottish tablet in fantastic flavours.

 - Lindt for spoiling us with fine Carre chocolates and luxurious Perles.

 - Lime and Tonic Dubai for a fantastic voucher for a unique experience

 And to all of the delegates who attended the workshop:

 Massive thanks to Meeta once again who imbues everything with her turbo-charged energy, unlimited enthusiasm and incredible warmth and generosity.
-The next food photography and styling workshop with Meeta in Dubai is planned for October 2013.
-If you would like to be kept informed please join the database here.

 So what makes a food photo irresistible for you?
 If you photograph food, what are your challenges with light?
 And what’s your favourite meal to share with a group of friends around a great big table?